 She got into the kitchen and out again, with the dinner and bread plates.
 She was not formal in her manners, not at ease using either “Mr. Rothesay” or “sir”, unless she’d caught him in a fog.

 He had tapped her wrist, and silent, she waited.

 “Carmine, this afternoon?”

 “If we might have an hour of Mrs. Demorest’s time.”

-He said this sotto voce, not asking Charmante, but reminding Rothesay that time was money.
+He spoke sotto voce, not asking Charmante, but reminding Rothesay that time was money.
 Rothesay pinkened.
-She was paid by the week, and so the calculation might require a bald offer.
+She was paid by the week, so the calculation might require a bald offer.